 How transition works

-Transition planning is for the young person, and should be about the things that are important to them.
+Transition planning is for the young person and should be about the things that are important to them.
 The young person must have every opportunity to communicate their needs.
-We will work closely with them to draw up a personal plan, to compliment their agreed care plan.